 DIY Dog Grooming Table for Large Dogs

-We highly recommend that you check out this video:
+We highly recommend that you check out this video.

 It’s almost always better to build a grooming table for large dogs with wood since it’ll hold 100+ pounds.
-So, head to your favorite place to buy wood and stock up on the following:
+So, head to your favorite place to buy lumber and stock up on the following:

 - Table legs: One 4 x 4 x 8 pressure treated post